cym13/various-tutorials/functional_programming.rst

 Let's say that we don't have any way to add two numbers.
 We want to create a function add(n, m) that takes two numbers and returns the sum of the two.
-The only primitive we have is a function inc(n) that takes a number and returns n+1.
+The only primitive we have is a function inc(n) that takes a number n and returns n+1.

 .. code:: python